javiervela/llm-information-extraction-workshop/04_cluster_execution/README.md

 ```

 > 🗒️ **Note**:
-> You can pass SBATCH options directly to `sbatch` to parameterize your job with variables.
+> You can pass SBATCH options directly to `sbatch` to parameterize your job with variables and pass arguments to the script.

 🔍 **Monitor job Status**: